 SLUCare The name of the physicians group of Saint Louis University.
-"SLU" is always capitalized, and "Care" always begins with an uppercase "C" and appears in italics.
-"SLUCare" is always printed as one word with no space.
+"SLU" is capitalized, and "Care" begins with an uppercase "C." "SLUCare" is printed as one word with no space.

 SLUMA Saint Louis University Museum of Art.
 Use only on second reference.

 SLU Newslink Online news page for faculty and staff.
 Works in tandem with the Daily Newslink email newsletter.
 Newslink is acceptable on second reference.

 SLUruba Refers to the pool area just north of the Simon Recreation Center.
 NOT an official name.
 Do not use with external audiences.

 SLU Stars Two words.

 SLU Temps Two words.

 Society of Jesus Saint Louis University is a Catholic, Jesuit institution, affiliated with the religious order known as the Jesuits or the Society of Jesus.

 SSM Cardinal Glennon Children's Medical Center Affiliated with Saint Louis University.
 Cardinal Glennon is acceptable on second reference.

 states Use Associated Press style for state names in text: The names of the 50 U.S. states should be spelled out when used in the body of a story, whether standing alone or in conjunction with a city, town, village or military base.
 Place one comma between the city and the state name, and another comma after the state name, unless ending a sentence or indicating a dateline: He was traveling from Nashville, Tennessee, to Austin, Texas, en route to his home in Albuquerque, New Mexico.
 When using states as part of a mailing address, use postal abbreviations.
 See the full list of state abbreviations here.